Jean-Loup Trassard: Early career in literature

-In 1962, Jean-Loup remarried.
-He has a daughter, Laure, in 1968.
+In 1962, Trassard remarried after his first marriage ended.
+He had a daughter, Laure, in 1968.

-Literary journey and photography
+Later career in literature and photography

-Around Georges Lambrichs, he met Dominique Aury and Constance Delaunay, and all the authors of the new series of Georges Lambrichs, Le Chemin : Jacques Borel, Le Clézio, Michel Butor, Georges Perros, Jean Roudaut, Pierre Bourgeade, Ludovic Janvier, Marianne Alphant, Max Loreau and many others, including Henri Thomas, though he was older.
+During his relationship with Lambrichs, he was acquainted with Dominique Aury and Constance Delaunay, and also with all the authors of the new series of Lambrichs, Le Chemin: Jacques Borel, Le Clézio, Michel Butor, Georges Perros, Jean Roudaut, Pierre Bourgeade, Ludovic Janvier, Marianne Alphant, Max Loreau and many others, including Henri Thomas, though he was older.

-The magazines successively directed by Georges Lambrichs, Les Cahiers du Chemin then the NRF, in which he actively participated, gave rise to various meetings where the authors met.
-Some of them became and remained very close friends: Michel Chaillou, Michel Deguy, Gérard Macé.
-From time to time he published in the magazine Poésie directed by Michel Deguy.
+The magazines successively directed by Lambrichs, Les Cahiers du Chemin then the NRF, in which he actively participated, gave rise to various meetings where the authors met.
+Some of them became and remained very close friends of Trassard: Michel Chaillou, Michel Deguy, Gérard Macé.
+From time to time, he published in the magazine Poésie, directed by Deguy.
 In 1980, he met Georges Monti, a publisher installed at Cognac.

-The first exhibition of photographs took place in 1983, at La Rochelle Chapelle Fromentin (expo. collective), then Montpellier in 1987 (Médiathèque) and Caen in 1991 (Théâtre).
-In 1992, sixty photographs are exhibited for three months at Centre Pompidou under the title La campagne de Jean-Loup Trassard.
+The first exhibition of his photographs took place in 1983, at La Rochelle (Chapelle Fromentin, expo. collective), then at Montpellier in 1987 (Médiathèque) and at Caen in 1991 (Théâtre).
+In 1992, sixty photographs by Trassard were exhibited for three months at Centre Pompidou under the title La campagne de Jean-Loup Trassard.
 Bernard Lamarche-Vadel, a writer and art critic, introduced him into the world of photography.

-He is a breeder: cows Maine-Anjou, calves under the mother, oxen fed in the old way.
-Since 1953 until today, he divides his time, in varying proportions, between the Mayenne countryside and Paris.
-He extends his action locally by creating in 1999, the association Mémoire rurale au Pays de l'Ernée whose aim is to trace the evolution of lifestyles in the 20th century on the territory in order to leave a trace for future generations.
+He was a breeder of: Maine-Anjou cows, calves under the mother, oxen fed in traditional ways.
+From 1953 until his death in 2026, he divided his time, in varying proportions, between the Mayenne countryside and Paris.
+He extended his action locally by creating the association Mémoire rurale au Pays de l'Ernée in 1999, whose aim is to trace the evolution of lifestyles in the 20th century on the territory in order to leave a trace for future generations.

+Death

+Trassard died at a hospital in Mayenne on 13 January 2026, at the age of 92.